 ** We stayed in the Western Style Room with Japanese Style Living Room with 12 Tatami and Terrace **

 Hotel Hakone Gora Byakudan is the perfect place to base yourself to explore the best sights that the Hakone region has to offer.
 We spent two days in Hakone and wrote a comprehensive guide on all the best things to do.
 The hotel staff were always available to shuttle us to nearby attractions or the local train station.
 I recommend purchasing a Hakone Free Pass, which will give you access to most public transport services in the area, including the Hakone Ropeway, cable car, buses, trains, and the Lake Ashinoko sightseeing cruise.
 There is so much to see and do in this area, after spending a day or two exploring the mountains and soaking in a private onsen at the best ryokan in Hakone, you’ll surely want to come back for more!

 Useful Information to Plan Your Trip to Hakone

 Hakone is a great place to make an overnight stopover when travelling between Tokyo and Kyoto.
-The area can be easily explored in a day, but if you have the time we would recommend spending an extra night at Hotel Hakone Gora Byakudan to really enjoy the onsen experience.
+The area can be easily explored in a day, but if you have the time we would recommend spending an extra night at Hakone Gora Byakudan hotel to really enjoy the private onsen experience.

 From Shinjuku, catch the Limited Express Romance Car, on the Odakyu Line, direct to Hakone Yumoto Station.
 From here, you will need to transfer onto the Hakone Tozan Line, using the Hakone Free Pass, and get off at Kowakidani Station.